What is Rails migration

 1class DeleteTasksTable < ActiveRecord::Migration[6.0] 2 def change 3 execute 'DELETE FROM tasks' 4 end 5end

-Rails offers many tasks related to database management.
+Rails offers many tasks related to the database management.

 1bundle exec rails -T db